Vinaya-Sharma/ShareMe/README.md

 A photo sharing social media application built with React.js Sanity backend and Tailwind.
 ShareMe allows you to add, delete, save, comment and filter in posts in real time

+(backend folder. node modules etc are not in repo)